Open-ET/flux-data-qaqc/README.rst

 flux-data-qaqc
 ================

 ``flux-data-qaqc`` provides a framework to create reproducible workflows for validation and analysis of eddy covariance data.
-The package is intended for those who need to post-process flux data, particularly for generating daily and monthly evapotransipration (ET) timeseries estimates with energy balance closure corrections applied.
-Applications where this software may be useful include analysis of eddy covariance data, hydrologic or atmospehric model validation, and irrigation and water consumption studies.
+The package is intended for those who need to post-process flux data, particularly for generating daily and monthly evapotranspiration (ET) timeseries estimates with energy balance closure corrections applied.
+Applications where this software may be useful include analysis of eddy covariance data, hydrologic or atmospheric model validation, and irrigation and water consumption studies.

 Key functionalities and tools include: